 ZIMMER, Heinrich Robert.
 Greifswald 6.12.1890 — New Rochelle, N.Y.
 20.3.1943.
 German Indologist in the U.S.A.
 Professor in Heidelberg and New York.
 Son of —> Heinrich Z. the elder.
 Matriculated in Berlin in 1909, then studied Hebrew, Germanistics, art history and soon Indology (Lüders) at Berlin.
 Ph.D.
 1914 Berlin.
 He was taken to the army in the beginning of the war and could only continue his studies after it.
 PD 1920 Greifswald.
 In 1919-22 Assistant in Berlin working on Central Asian fragments.
 In 1922 he went to Heidelberg to replace Liebich, from 1926 eo.
 Professor there.
-Dismissed from his chair by the Nazis in 1938 (because of his Jewish wife) he went to Oxford (taught at Balliol College) and in May 1940 to the U.S.A., with his family.
-Died in an acute pneumonia little before he should have began teaching as Visiting Professor at Columbia University in New York.
-Married in 1928 Christiane von Hofmannsthal (1902-1987), daughter of the poet, himself familiar with many authors (e.g. Hermann Hesse and Thomas Mann).
+Dismissed from his chair by the Nazis in 1938 (because his wife’s mother was Jewish) he went to Oxford (taught at Balliol College) and in May 1940 to the U.S.A., with his family.
+Died of an acute pneumonia little before he should have began teaching as Visiting Professor at Columbia University in New York.
+Married in 1928 Christiane von Hofmannsthal (1902-1987), daughter of the poet Hugo von H., himself familiar with many authors (e.g. Hermann Hesse and Thomas Mann).
 From his marriage he had four sons and with Mila Esslinger (née Rauch, 1886–1972) two sons and one daughter.

 Zimmer started as a philologist, but was soon widening his interests.
 Influenced by J. Woodroffe and C. G. Jung (whom he knew personally) he concentrated on the interpretation of myths.
 He never visited India and his vision of ancient India has been criticized as too personal and remote to facts.
 His most famous books were published posthumously, mainly edited by J. Campbell.